nhooyr/neoman/README.md

 :Tnman 3 printf "in a new tab
 ```

-See `g:find_neoman_window` under settings for an explanation of the bang.
+See `g:neoman_find_window` under settings for an explanation of the bang.

 ### Mappings
 ####Default Mappings